The engagement wasn't a lengthy one - when these two make a decision, it's full steam ahead!

 So I browsed the internet - and watched the bride's favourite version of Pride and Prejudice - for inspiration.

 I found a few links to cakes with lovely domes of roses and ribbons wrapped round them.
 The bride wanted to incorporate the iconic pearls from the Pride and Prejudice theme and wasn't sure what colour roses she wanted.
+I mocked up a few different cakes with cardboard cutouts and sent her photos of them.
+I sent over several different versions with the pearls differently positioned and with different coloured roses positioned in different ways.

 I then covered each tier with white icing and put on the edible lace on the middle tier, and used a piping bag with magic icing to pipe the swags onto siliconised paper so I could position the pearls.
 I left them overnight to set, then peeled each swag off the paper.
 I brushed the back of these with a very thin layer of the magic icing and brushed the cake with a very thin layer too, to stick them in place.